morskyjezek/digcur/activities/py-01-variables.md

 Mathematical expressions may evaluate according to usual math functions, such as basic operations like addition, subtraction, multiplication, and division.

 Other "comparison operators" allow you to evaluate two things to return a single value known as a Boolean value, which python will evaluate as either `True` or `False`.
-Here are the comparison operators
+Here are the comparison operators:

 | Operator | Meaning |
 | ----- | ----- |